Abelian networks IV. Dynamics of nonhalting networks: Examples: sandpiles, rotor-routing, toppling, etc

 \section{Examples: sandpiles, rotor-routing, toppling, etc}

 In this section we present several examples of abelian networks.
 The relationship between these networks is illustrated in Figure~\ref{figure: Venn diagram}.

 We use the following graph theory terminology throughout this paper.
-A {directed edge} $e=(v,u)$ is directed from its \emph{source vertex} $v$ to its \emph{target vertex} $u$.
-An \emph{outgoing edge} of $v$ is an edge with source vertex $v$, and the \emph{outdegree} $\outdeg(v)$ of $v$ is the number of outgoing edges of $v$.
-We denote by $\Out(v)$ the set of outgoing edges of $v$.
-An \emph{out-neighbor} of $v$ is the target vertex of an outgoing edge of $v$.
-The \emph{indegree} and the \emph{in-neighbors} of $v$ are defined analogously.
+Recall that $G$ is a directed graph with vertex set $V$ and edge set $E$.
 A digraph is \emph{Eulerian} if for all $v \in V$ the outdegree of $v$ is equal to the indegree of $v$.
-Any undirected graph can be changed into a directed graph by replacing each undirected edge $\{v,u\}$ with a pair of directed edges $(v,u)$ and $(u,v)$.
+Any undirected graph can be changed into an Eulerian directed graph by replacing each undirected edge $\{v,u\}$ with a pair of directed edges $(v,u)$ and $(u,v)$.
 We call such a digraph \emph{bidirected}.

 The \emph{adjacency matrix} $\A_G$ of $G$ is the matrix $(a_{v,v'})_{v,v' \in V}$, where $a_{v,v'}$ is the number of edges directed from $v'$ to $v$.
 The \emph{outdegree matrix} $\D_G$ of $G$ is the $V \times V$ diagonal matrix with $D_{G}(v,v):=\outdeg(v)$ $(v \in V)$.
 The \emph{Laplacian matrix} $\Lap_G$ of $G$ is the matrix $\D_G-\A_G$.